wds4/tribal-tapestry/essays/bookJustification/introduction/README.md

 ## When
 - The default mode is active always, by default, UNLESS it is overridden by the social mode.
-- The social mode overrides the default mode ONLY when required to do so by the tribal narrative.
+- The social mode overrides the default mode ONLY when required to do so by the tribal narrative fiction.
 Since every tribe has a distinct narrative fiction, when this mode kicks in is HIGHLY CONTEXTUAL.

 ## What
 - default mode: it doesn't actually matter how it works; it is what it is [1]